kajuanbrown240-gif/ESP32-Cam-Ap-CSN150-Doc-Template/README.md

 **Problem:** E (485) camera: Camera probe failed with error 0x105(ESP_ERR_NOT_FOUND) Camera init failed with error 0x105
 **Solution:**

+**Problem:** Failed to connect to ESP32: Invalid head of packet (0xFC): Possible serial noise or corruption **Solution:**
+1. Make sure the ESP32-CAM is properly connected:
+   - Connect GPIO0 to GND (this puts it in download mode)
+   - Hold down the RST (reset) button
+   - Release the RST button after upload begins
+2. Wiring connections:
+   - ESP32-CAM | FTDI Adapter
+   - 5V/VCC    | VCC (5V)
+   - GND       | GND
+   - UOT/TX    | RX
+   - UOR/RX    | TX
+3. Try a different USB cable
+4. Verify COM port in Arduino IDE
+5. Use a lower baud rate (115200 instead of 460800)

 ### Example Problem
 **Problem:** Arduino code will not load on ESP32 Cam.